Phnom Penh Guide

 Phnom Penh Guide Parcel Post, for your guidance

 10 Sept.
-23: The Post Office here in Phnom Penh have re-introduced an international parcel post service.
+23: The Post Office here in Phnom Penh has re-introduced an international parcel post service.
 This is in addition to EMS (Express Mail Service)

 xxxxx